st200456/exercise01/docs/function_docs.md

 # Documentation of Functions and Custom Classes
-This page gives an overview of all the tool’s functions and custom classes, explaining what they do, their input parameters, and the types of data they return.
+This page gives an overview of all the tool’s functions and custom classes, discussing what they do, input parameters, and output data types.

-## Main.py
+## 1. Main.py
 This script is the main entry point of the terrain-processing workflow.
-It validates an Area of Interest (AOI), downloads a DEM, aligns landcover data, computes roughness, extracts the thalweg, and generates an elevation profile along the extracted flow path.
+It validates an Area of Interest (AOI), downloads a DEM, aligns landcover data, computes roughness, extracts the thalweg, and generates an elevation profile along the extracted flow path (png and csv).
+It is worth mentioning that, all outputs are saved inside the /data and /results directories.

 The `Main.py` file serves as the entry point of the application.
 ### Overview
-It orchestrates all processing steps by calling the following custom classes:
+The following section shows all the classes used in the model:

  - AOI
  - DEMFetcher
  - LandCoverFetcher